Due to a boneheaded decision from the city's politicians during the 19th Century,

 As the years passed, St. Louis' urban area expanded into this county frontier, but the city's outer boundary did not.
 By the 1960s, most of the area's wealth and tax base resided in the county, which was a complete reversal of the situation when the boundary freeze was first enacted.
 Now, the 'city' of St. Louis...still separated from the county...contains mostly impoverished and blighted neighborhoods.
-And the 134-year-old boundary that's still in place now runs through some of the most urbanized terrain one could possibly see in the U.S.

 Had St. Louis been allowed to expand and develop as most major American cities did (e.g., Indianapolis), suburbs like Clayton, Kirkwood, Webster Groves and Florissant would be city neighborhoods.
 And, the statistics from this study, I believe, would paint St. Louis in a much more favorable light.